na4zagin3/epar/README.md

 - Both human-readable and human-writable.
 - Simple look for typical usages.
 - Comprehensive as an archive format.
-For example, EPAR must be able to handle weird filenames and binary files.
+In other words, EPAR must be able to handle extreme cases as weird filenames, binary files, and sparse files.

 ## File format